d-bohn/openpose_aci/README.md

 ACI HPC clusters.

 ## Quick Start
-## Quick Start
 `ssh` into the PSU ACI HPC with X11 flags.

 ```
 ssh USERID@aci-b.aci.ics.psu.edu -X -Y
 ```

 Start an interactive session using `qsub`.
 We need a lot of memory for the CPU version of OpenPose

 ```
 qsub -A open -I -X -l walltime=24:00:00 -l nodes=5:ppn=10 -l pmem=20gb